cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Consider allowing users to specify the first child to be spawned by a retriggered absolute parent rather than going back to the first cycle (use
-  case: retrigger a start-up task that rebuilds a model but does not re-run all the old cycles that depend on the model build, just new ones).
+  case: retrigger a start-up task that rebuilds a model but does not re-run all the old cycles that depend on the model build, just new ones; alternatively, just retrigger the absolute parent without reflow, then retrigger (with reflow) the first child that you want the children to continue from).

 - Consider the clarity and usefulness of all SoD log messages.
 Messages about [not spawning suicide-triggered tasks](#suicide-trigger-implementation) have